subquery/cosmos-subql-starter/Fetch.ai/fetchhub-starter/README.md

-# SubQuery - Starter Package
+# SubQuery - Starter Package for Cosmos/Fetch.ai

 A basic Cosmos (based on Fetch.ai) example project with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html#.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.

 A SubQuery package defines which data SubQuery will index from the Substrate blockchain, and how it will store it.

 This Starter Package by default allows **indexing events and messages from Fetch.ai**.